crabyh/WisdomLDA/index.md

 The algorithms and frameworks described in [2] and [3] will guide our implementation.

+## GOALS AND DELIVERABLES

+### Plan to Achieve

+We are going to use the naive single-thread LDA implementation as the baseline.
+Our distributed parallel asynchronized version is expected to perform at least 100x faster than the baseline on the Intel cluster.

+### Hope to Achieve

+If we are ahead of schedule, we hope to conduct optimization on the kernel level and potentially leverage GPUs to acceralte the computations.

+### Demo

-## GOALS AND DELIVERABLES### Plan to AchieveWe are going to use the naive single-thread LDA implementation as the baseline.
-Our distributed parallel asynchronized version is expected to perform at least 100x faster than the baseline on the Intel cluster.### Hope to AchieveIf we are ahead of schedule, we hope to conduct optimization on the kernel level and potentially leverage GPUs to acceralte the computations.### DemoWe are going to run our program on several large document collections to achieve a certain accuracy and compare the wall time to the naive LDA implementation as well as synchronized parallel LDA implementation.
+We are going to run our program on several large document collections to achieve a certain accuracy and compare the wall time to the naive LDA implementation as well as synchronized parallel LDA implementation.

 ## PLATFROM CHOICE

-We are planning to implement the project in C++ with OpenMPI library on the Intel cluster with 68-core Xeon Phi processors.
+We are planning to implement the project in C++ with MPI library on the Intel cluster with 68-core Xeon Phi processors.
 We may need to  debug our project on the GHC machines.

 ## SCHEDULE